My work is about the body.

 The Everybody Is a Babe Workshop is a 4-week online intensive with synchronous classes where we examine the mechanisms that create & perpetuate body shame and work to develop tools to counter those harmful narratives with thoughtful exercises, group activities, readings, and guest seminars.

-What's the difference between the workshop and the course?
+What's the difference between the workshop, the course, and the lessons?

 When does the workshop meet and what do I need to join?

-This is a virtual workshop that meets twice a week on Zoom.
-On Wednesday evenings and Sunday afternoons, we will meet for synchronous classes.
+I offer the Everybody is a Babe Workshop once a year in the Spring/Summer.
+The workshop meets once a week on Zoom for a synchronous class.
+Classes are between 2-3 hours long.
 You will need a notebook or somewhere to record your thoughts and participate in the exercises.

 I also recommend that you have someone in your support system (a therapist, close friend, partner) that can help you decompress or further process some things that may come up for you during this work.
-Often when excavating our personal relationships with diet culture, we realize the pain goes beyond cultural or social-- issues with food or body image may be a component of the pain we have, but often the real shit is rooted in the stories we've been taught by those closest to us.
+Often when excavating our personal relationships with diet culture, we realize the pain goes far beyond the surface.
+Anxiety about food or negative body image may be a component of the pain we have and want to address, but sometimes the most painful stuff is hiding underneath the body shame, and I want you to be cared for with whatever comes up for you.

 Will you offer this workshop again?